-And here’s the really fun part…because of the way the melted wax works with the cloth, you can shape them!
-Fold them in the middle and curl the wings to make them look like butterflies in flight!
-We’ll be attaching these to some garden stakes to spring up our indoor plants.
+The big reveal!
+Open up your butterflies for major Oooo’s and Ahhh’s!
+You can let them cool flat, OR because of the way the melted wax works with the cloth, you can shape them!
+After cooling enough to safely touch, bend them in the middle and curl the wings up or down slightly to make them look like butterflies in flight!

-The is just the teeniest sample of the genius you’ll find over on Oh Creative Day.
-Shannon is one of our favorites, and as a bonus, her posts and personality are as bright and colorful as her projects.
+The kid-made melted crayon wall-hanging I’ve linked to is just the teeniest sample of the genius you’ll find over on Oh Creative Day.
+Shannon is one of my favorites, and as a bonus, her posts and personality are as bright and colorful as her projects.
 Every bite of wisdom is served with a generous helping of wit.
-In addition to her amazing work at Oh Creative Day, she teaches kid lit + art classes, and hosts a weekly craft challenge.
-Every account is a must follow…and heads up, if you’re not on her email list, you’re missing out on one of the best darn e-books I’ve ever been sent!
+In addition to her amazing work at Oh Creative Day, she teaches kid-lit + art classes and hosts a weekly craft challenge.
+Every account is a must-follow…and heads up, if you’re not on her email list, you’re missing out on one of the best darn e-books I’ve ever been sent!

 For another way to experiment with spring or summer process art, try making your own hammered nature art!
 Perch your butterflies in a bouquet of tissue paper & twig flowers, or give them an extra-special home in an enchanted unicorn garden!

 *A note about Amazon affiliate links: We strive to use simple, earth-friendly supplies that can be purchased locally whenever we can, but sometimes we find the best universally available options, a rare eco-friendly find, or a niche product only available on Amazon.
 When included in our supply list, these products are affiliate links, and if you click-through to make a purchase, we receive a small commission that helps us re-order these supplies!